improvframework/service-provisioning/README.md

 Using a callback to "invoke" the attachment of the service into the Container means that this implementation of the `ServiceLoaderInterface` can be used with any other Container library (e.g. `Pimple` or `\League\Container`, something custom, etc), bridging a gap between proprietary code and `Container`.

+An example of leveraging class-based Invokers is available below, and the Improv Framework also [offers one](https://github.com/improvframework/service-provisioning-pimple) specifically for integrating with the popular `Pimple\Container` project.

 This library also offers its own brand of service providers, covered next.

 ### ServiceProviderInterface ###